swastika-12-git/FLAVOUR-DELIGHTS/README.md

 # FLAVOUR-DELIGHTS
 A ONLINE FOOD DELIVERY WEBSITE (front-end only)

-*FlavourDELIGHTS* is a frontend-only web project designed to showcase a stylish, responsive food-themed interface using only HTML and CSS.
+*FlavourDELIGHTS* is a frontend-only web project designed to showcase a stylish, responsive food-themed interface using only HTML and Inline CSS.
 Created as a group collaboration, it highlights a range of delightful dishes, trending recipes, popular restaurants and intuitive layout design — without any backend logic.

 ## Features

-- Fully static site using HTML & CSS(Inline CSS)
+- Fully static site using HTML & Inline CSS
 - Responsive layout for desktop and mobile
 - Image-rich design for visual appeal
 - Group collaboration workflow